bohaoo/news-sites-scraper/README.md

-# Web Scraper
+# Scraping web data to build a text corpus

-* This project was created to collect sentences to train a NER that detects country
+* This project was created to collect sentences in training a NER to detects country